useIsClient

 A custom React hook that determines if the code is running on the client side (in the browser).

-is a custom React hook that determines whether the code is running on the client side (in the browser) as opposed to the server.
+useIsClient is a custom React hook that determines whether the code is running on the client side (in the browser) as opposed to the server.
 This hook is essential for SSR applications to prevent hydration mismatches and safely access browser-only APIs.
-It returns false
+It returns false during server-side rendering and true after the component mounts on the client.

 Example